gk10/javaspringdemo/README.md

 # Java Spring twitter demo

-This project can be ran with mvn spring-boot:run, and is set to run on port 5012.
+This project can be ran by navigating to the project's directory and running mvn spring-boot:run from a terminal.
+It is set to run on port 5012.

 * Configuration
   * The project requires access to a database to function properly.
 You should make changes to the application.properties file found in